 Finally, if you have some sports fans in the family, plan a visit to Texas Tech University and Lubbock Christian University.
 While planning, see if you can catch a sporting event such as a basketball or football game, track meet or golf tournament.

 Fun and Education

 In Lubbock, it’s easy to have fun while learning something new.
 At the Bayer Museum of Agriculture, families can learn about the long history of farming and browse through antique tractors, windmills and well-preserved barns.
-The on-site Grace’s General Store has fresh farm goods for sale like mulled cider, apples, oranges and vanilla beans.
+The onsite Grace’s General Store has fresh farm goods for sale like mulled cider, apples, oranges and vanilla beans.
 At Science Spectrum & OMNI Theater, children can get hands-on experiences with more than 250 science models to learn about everything from electricity to hurricanes.
-After petting reptiles and building a makeshift bridge, kids can relax in the OMNI Theater to watch fun nature films about Galapagos turtles and humpback whales.
+After petting reptiles and building a makeshift bridge, kids can relax in the OMNI Theater to watch a rotation of educational films.

 If your kids are interested in museums, Lubbock has a few options where you can spend a morning or afternoon.
 The Museum of Texas Tech University features more than 5 million objects and a diverse range of collections and exhibitions including Native American art, artifacts from the Wild West, contemporary art and more.
 Situated inside an old airport, the Silent Wings Museum tells the story of the U.S. Glider Program and is home to three exhibit galleries, a C-47 airplane, multimedia theater and one of the few fully restored World War II gliders in existence.
 Little pilots can take a look inside the well-preserved jet and exhibits and learn about the Air Force’s history and involvement with World War II.